- About Us

 FHA loans can only be used for a primary residence.

-The Debt to Income ratio (DTI) on FHA loans is 45% of your gross monthly qualifying income compared to your overall debt load with the new home loan.
+Most FHA loans are capped at 45% of your gross qualifying income compared to your overall debt load with the new mortgage payment.
 However, with a higher credit score there are allowances for DTI ratios.

 Mortgage insurance is required on all FHA loans.
 Up-front MIP (Mortgage Insurance Premium) is 1.75% of the loan amount and is paid at closing.
 There is also a monthly mortgage insurance fee of .85% of the loan amount. (with a 5% down payment this drops to .80% per month) If your down payment amount is less than 10% there is MI for the life of the loan.